neu-se/CS4530-Spring-2024/Assignments/project-plan.md

 Consider all of the kinds of tasks that your team will need to perform, including knowledge acquisition, design, implementation, testing and documentation tasks.
 It is hard to say (generically) how many work items are necessary.

-Each task on the work breakdown should be assigned to exactly one team member (as primary responsbile party), who should provide a "T-Shirt" estimate for how long it will take (along with a justification for that estimate).
+Each task on the work breakdown should be assigned to exactly one team member (as primary responsible party), who should provide a "T-Shirt" estimate for how long it will take (along with a justification for that estimate).
 Consider the dependencies between tests: perhaps an API needs to be designed and specified before implementation can begin; perhaps your development environment needs to be configured before anything else can proceed.
 Assign tasks to sprints considering these dependencies.